danielxchang/Forkify/README.md

-# forkify
+# Forkify
-A food recipe application based on the Forkify API.
-Built using Vanilla Javascript via Parcel.
+Forkify is a vanilla Javascript application that interacts with the Forkify API to fetch and display food recipe data.